Information about National Museum Tagbilaran

 National Museum Bohol

 Photo by National Museum Bohol

+The National Museum Tagbilaran is located on Carlos P. Garcia Avenue and was opened to the public in July 2018.
 The site of Bohol’s national museum used to be the 1860 Provincial Capitol Building, which was reconstructed after it had been damaged by an earthquake in 2013.
-The museum, located on Carlos P. Garcia Avenue, was opened to the public in July 2018.

-The museum is open from Tuesdays to Sundays, from 8 am to 5 pm.
+The museum is open from Tuesdays to Sundays, from 8 AM to 4:30 PM.